gear-tech/gear/utils/wasm-builder/README.md

 ## License

-Source code is licensed under GPL v3.0 with a classpath linking exception.
+Source code is licensed under `GPL-3.0-or-later WITH Classpath-exception-2.0`.